 Canon EOS 50D, Canon EF 16-35mm ƒ/2.8L II USM, Manfrotto tripod

 Yosemite is a giant magnet, and nature photographers are iron filings.
 We're inexorably drawn to this small corner of the Sierra Nevada, and when we're there, the place begs to be captured in black-and-white.
 In this rugged landscape, Ansel Adams found a muse that would speak to him for his entire life.
 Other legendary photographers like Eadweard Muybridge and Minor White explored the valley and created negative after negative.
-For this special Black & White issue of Outdoor Photographer, we thought it was the right time to revisit this most iconic and inspiring of national parks.

 "Winter In Yosemite"